ipbrennan90/PiMotions/docs/part2.md

         time.sleep(1)
     self.stop()
 ```
 Here, we are hardcoding a pixel change value of 30, and we're saying motion_detected is always true.
-We're doing this inside of an loop with `while RUN_DETECTOR`, so once we deploy this code to the Pi and we press "Turn Motion Detector On", the Pi should consistently send `{'pixChanged': 30, 'motion': true}` to the front end every second. `time.sleep(1)` makes the loop wait a second before sending emitting the next event.
+We're doing this inside of an loop with `while RUN_DETECTOR`, so once we deploy this code to the Pi and we press "Turn Motion Detector On", the Pi should consistently send `{'pixChanged': 30, 'motion': true}` to the front end every second. `time.sleep(1)` makes the loop wait a second before emitting the next event.

-Now, let's push our code to our Pi using the resin cli.
+Now, let's push our code to our Pi using the resin cli we installed in Part 1 of the workshop.
 To do this, copy and paste this command into your terminal.
 ```
 resin sync --source ./server --destination /server
 ```
 This sync may take a few minutes, but you can can watch the progress in your resin.io device dashboard.

-Once sync completes, go to web app at `localhost:80` in your browser.
+Once the sync completes, go to the web app at `localhost:80` in your browser.

 Click the button to "Turn Motion Detector On".
-You should see events start to come in.
-You can watch the events in your developer console.
+You can watch the data come in from the Pi by opening your browser's developer console.
 (In Chrome, you can open the console by going to the Chrome menu in the top right of your browser window (the three dots) > More Tools > Developer Tools).

 You should see a green box appear on the screen.
 The green means we've detected motion, and the size of the box represents the number of pixels changed (at this point, 30).